B2B deals involve multiple stakeholders, complex org structures, and long decision cycles.

 Step 1: Find your ideal user

-No one will champion your product harder than someone who loves using it.
+Your best champions are people who've seen measurable results from your product.
 Start by creating a detailed ideal customer profile (ICP) and develop buyer personas for the key people involved.
-Once you know who they are, you can figure out what motivates them and what problems your product solves for them.
+Once you know who they are, identify what motivates them and which problems your product solves for their role.

 Step 2: Map out the target company

 You can often find basic information about a company's structure publicly.
 Use tools like LinkedIn Sales Navigator to identify key decision-makers and understand who reports to whom.
-This helps you figure out whose opinions matter for the sale and also reveals potential allies who might be great champions.
+This shows you whose opinions matter for the sale and identifies potential champion candidates.

 Step 3: CRM data patterns